 East Dunbartonshire Council are in the progress of producing a new Local Development Plan (LDP2), a statutory document under the Planning (Scotland) Act, the purpose of which is to guide all planning decisions made in East Dunbartonshire.
-Following public consultation on the Proposed Local Development Plan 2 which ended in January 2021, officers have analysed all submissions and considered the issues raised.
-The outcomes of this process were considered and agreed by the Council's Place, Neighbourhood and Corporate Assets Committee on 27 May 2021.
-The proposed LDP2 includes a specific policy aimed towards creating a supportive business environment and encouraging development that will generate sustainable and permanent employment opportunities.
-It also has a strong focus on 'place', with policies for each of the local community areas which take into account their unique challenges and opportunities to promote inclusive economic development.
+Between 15th October and 10th December 2019, the Council's Land Planning Policy team consulted members of the local community on the main issues that should be addressed in LDP2, receiving around 1,000 responses.
+The next stage will be to publish a proposed plan based on the consultation findings.
+The proposed LDP2 will include a specific policy aimed towards creating a supportive business environment and encouraging development that will generate sustainable and permanent employment opportunities.